A novel measurement of the neutron magnetic form factor from A=3 mirror nuclei

-Figure~\ref{fig:calcs} shows the $^3$H and $^3$He cross sections from setting L24 and R24, along with calculations based on Ref~\cite{Andreoli:2021cxo}.
+Figure~\ref{fig:calcs} shows the $^3$H and $^3$He cross sections from settings L24 and R24 with calculations based on Ref~\cite{Andreoli:2021cxo}.
+The calculations that include FSI were used in the $\gmn$ extraction.
 On the high $\omega$ side, we have subtracted the inelastic contribution using the model of Ref.~\cite{Bosted:2012qc} but with a modified meson-exchange contribution (MEC) (discussed below).
 Even where the subtraction is large, the inelastic-subtracted result is in fairly good agreement with the calculation, and because the subtraction is similar for both targets, the impact of the inelastic subtraction on the cross section is smaller when taking the ratio.

 For the $\gmn$ extraction, we integrated over the QE peak using only the statistical uncertainties, take the $^3$H/$^3$He ratio, and then apply the contribution of uncertainties that do not cancel.
-The estimated point-to-point uncertainty is 0.75\% for all $Q^2$ values, where the major sources are from model and cut dependence in the cross section extraction, radiative corrections, and $^3$He contamination.
-The normalization uncertainty, common for all $Q^2$ values, is 1.16\%, dominated by the target thickness uncertainty of 1.08\%.
-While there were two different $^3$H targets used, the target thickness uncertainties are dominated by our knowledge of the equation of state and calibration of the pressure and temperature measurements which were identical for both run periods.
+The point-to-point systematic uncertainty is $\sim$0.75\%, where the major sources are model and cut dependence in the cross section extraction, radiative corrections, inelastic and MEC subtraction, and $^3$He contamination.
+The normalization uncertainty, common for all $Q^2$ values, is 1.2\%, dominated by the 1.08\% target thickness uncertainty.
+While two different $^3$H targets were used, the uncertainty is dominated by our knowledge of the equation of state and calibration of the pressure and temperature measurements, which were identical for both run periods.

 We integrate over the central region of the peak for both nuclei, and take the $^3$H/$^3$He cross section ratio.
 We choose an integration range of $\pm$1 standard deviation (as determined by a gaussian fit to the calculations) to minimize our sensitivity to any disagreement in the low-$\omega$ tail and to the inelastic subtraction which is larger on the high-$\omega$ side.
 We also apply a small offset in $\omega$ to the calculations for both targets, so that the peak positions are consistent with the data.
 This way we ensure that we are integrating around the center of the QE peak for both data and simulation.
 This, combined with the symmetric integration region around the peak, minimizes sensitivity to any residual offset.